bedops/bedops/docs/content/revision-history.rst

   * Fixed :code:`--header` transform bug reported in `Issue 161 <https://github.com/bedops/bedops/issues/161>`_.
 Thanks to Shane Neph for the bug report!

-  * Added chromosome name order test to :code:`STARCH2_transformHeaderlessBEDInput` and :code:`STARCH2_transformHeaderedBEDInput` functions.
+  * Added chromosome name and "remainder" order tests to :code:`STARCH2_transformHeaderlessBEDInput` and :code:`STARCH2_transformHeaderedBEDInput` functions.

     Compression with :code:`starch` ends with a fatal error, should any of the following comparison tests fail:

     1. The chromosome names are not lexicographically ordered (*e.g.*, :code:`chr1` records coming after :code:`chr2` records indicates the data are not correctly sorted).

     2. The start position of an input element is less than the start position of a previous input element on the same chromosome (*e.g.*, :code:`chr1:1000-1234` coming after :code:`chr1:2000-2345` is not correctly sorted).

-    3. The stop positions of two or more input elements are not in ascending order when their start positions are equal (*e.g.*, :code:`chr1:1000:1234` coming after :code:`chr1:1000-2345` is not correctly sorted).
+    3. The stop positions of two or more input elements are not in ascending order when their start positions are equal (*e.g.*, :code:`chr1:1000-1234` coming after :code:`chr1:1000-2345` is not correctly sorted).

+    4. The start and stop positions of two or more input elements are equivalent, and their "remainders" (fourth and subsequent columns) are not in ascending order (*e.g.*, :code:`chr1:1000-1234:id-0` coming after :code:`chr1:1000-1234:id-1` is not correctly sorted).

     If the sort order of the input data is unknown or uncertain, simply use :code:`sort-bed` to generate the correct ordering and pipe the output from that to :code:`starch`, *e.g.* :code:`$ cat elements.bed | sort-bed - | starch - > elements.starch`.